timescale/docs/cloud/security/strict-ssl.md

 Because requesting a certificate from a Certificate Authority takes some time, Timescale Cloud databases are initialized with a self-signed certificate.
 This lets you start up a database immediately.
 After your service is started, a signed certificate is requested behind the scenes.
-When it's received, the certificate is replaced with almost no interruption.
+The new certificate is usually received within 30 minutes.
+Your database certificate is then replaced with almost no interruption.
 Connections are reset, and most clients reconnect automatically.

 With the signed certificate, you can switch your connections to a stricter SSL mode, such as `verify-ca` or `verify-full`.